Claude Code and OpenCode: A Crash Course

 The hook/plugin material at depth (exit codes, matcher syntax, the full event list) is in Chapter 14 § Hooks and Extensibility (and Plugins: Putting It All Together for the OpenCode side).

-Decision 7: Send a side-task to a helper
+Step 7: Send a side task to a helper

-What you do (Claude Code).
-Some action items have deadlines like "by Dec 25" or "before year-end."
-You want to flag any that fall on a public holiday so the owners can adjust.
-You type:
+In Claude Code: Some to-do items have deadlines like "by Dec 25" or "before year-end."
+You want to check if any of those dates fall on a public holiday.
+Type:

-Use the doc-fetcher helper to look up the 2026 international
+Use a research helper to look up the 2026 international public

-A separate helper goes off, fetches a long page from the web, extracts only the dates, and writes them to a small file.
-Your main conversation only sees the small file, not the long page.
+A helper (subagent) goes to the web, finds the holiday dates, and saves them to a small file.
+Your main conversation never sees the full web page.
+It only sees the small file with the dates.

-The model then reads the deadlines in your rollup, cross-references the holidays, and adds a note: ⚠ falls on Christmas Day next to the brochure deadline.
+AI then compares the deadlines in your summary to the holiday dates and adds a warning like ⚠ falls on Christmas Day next to any deadline that lands on a holiday.

 Create a skill at ~/.claude/skills/weekly-meeting-rollup/SKILL.md